slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Stop selling, start helping."
 -- Zig Ziglar*
 > *"If it doesn't sell, it isn't creative."
--- David Ogilvy*
-> *"If you can't advertise yourself, what hope have you being able to advertise anything else."
+"If you can't advertise yourself, what hope have you being able to advertise anything else."
--- David Ogilvy*
-> *"You can't bore people into buying your product."
+"You can't bore people into buying your product."
 -- David Ogilvy*
 > *"Advertising serves not so much to Advertise products as to promote consumption as a way of life."
 -- Carl Lash (?), 1978*